Skip to main content

 group_data - Combine Results

-Merge data from multiple steps.
+Merge data from multiple steps into a single dataset.

 steps: